Sinking of MV Sewol: Civilian

 On 17 April, a representative of Cheonghaejin Marine apologized for the incident.
 The chairman and CEO of the KR, Chon Young-Kee, resigned on 28 April, following raids on its offices by South Korean prosecutors.

 On 18 April, the rescued vice principal of Danwon High School, Kang Min-kyu, 52, committed suicide by hanging himself.
 Kang had organized the field trip that had brought the high school party aboard Sewol and had written in his two-page suicide note, which was found in his wallet by police: "Surviving alone is too painful when 200 lives are unaccounted for ...
 I take full responsibility."
 The note ended with a request that his body be cremated and the ashes scattered over the site of the accident "that I might be a teacher in heaven to those kids whose bodies have not been found."

-On 22 April, a netizen made a post encouraging others to take part in a yellow ribbon campaign on KakaoTalk.
+On 22 April, an internet user made a post encouraging others to take part in a yellow ribbon campaign on KakaoTalk.
 The image accompanying the post had a caption stating, "One small movement, big miracle."
 Since then, the yellow ribbon has been used to symbolize mourning for the sinking victims.
 The ribbons are prominent in social media, sometimes as profile photos, and were used by celebrities such as Jo Kwon and Hye-rim Park.
 In 2017, the yellow ribbon campaign received renewed media coverage as various K-pop musicians wrote songs with references to the symbol, wore the ribbon during performances, and posted images of the ribbon on their social media sites to commemorate the third anniversary of the disaster.

 On 17 April 2015, a day after the first anniversary of the sinking, 4,475 participants holding electronic candles formed the shape of the Sewol ferry at the commemoration event titled 'The Saddest Challenge in the World' in front of Seoul City Hall.